MolBIFFM/diana/README.md

     }
 ]
 ```
 The function used to derive a combined edge confidence score from scores in IntAct, MINT and STRING as well as 1.0 used for BioGRID and Reactome, respectively for a lack of corresponding scoring.
-The combined score utilized as edge weight in module detection.
+The combined score is utilized as edge weight in module detection.
 By default any edge receives a score of 1.0, corresponding to an unweighted network.
 Available settings are `null`, `"mean"`, `"median"`, `"max"`, `"min"`, `"sum"`, `"number"`, `"BioGRID"`, `"IntAct"`, `"MINT"`, `"Reactome"`, `"STRING"`.

 ---